Posterior asymptotics in Wasserstein metrics on the real line: Convergence rates with respect to

 A consistent sequence of tests will be constructed based on the convergence of the empirical distribution to the true distribution.
 Note that there are well-known concentration inequalities of the form $P( W_p^p(\bbP_n, P) > \epsilon_n ) \leq \delta_n,$ where $\delta_n$ is a decaying sequence, and those inequalities might be directly used to define tests as \bean \phi_n &=& \left\{ \right. \eean However, such a simple approach does not give sharp convergence rates of the posterior distribution.
 For example, if we apply the concentration inequality by \cite{fournier2015rate}, for any $P$ with $W_p^p(P, P_0) > 2^p \epsilon_n$ and $M_{2p+\delta}(P) < \infty$, we have \be \ee where $c_1$ and $c_2$ are constants.
 Here, the constants $c_1$ and $c_2$ depends on the moments of $P$, so it is not easy to bound \eqref{eq:concentration-ineq} uniformly.
 Furthermore, the second term in the right hand side of \eqref{eq:concentration-ineq} is of polynomial order in $n\epsilon_n^2$ which decays too slowly compared to $e^{-n\epsilon_n^2}$.
 In turn, the use of $\phi_n$ would give a much slower convergence rate than $\epsilon_n$.

-Theorems \ref{thm:Wp-rate} and \ref{thm:W1-rate} below are our main results concerning convergence rates of the posterior distribution.
-The condition $\epsilon_n \geq \sqrt{(\log n)/n}$ is assumed only for technical reason.
+Theorem \ref{thm:Wp-rate} below is our main results concerning convergence rates of the posterior distribution.
+Proof of Theorem \ref{thm:Wp-rate} relies on the set-up in \cite{fournier2015rate}.
+In particular, Lemmas \ref{lem:D-compact} and \ref{lem:W1-unbounded} can be easily deduced from the results in \cite{fournier2015rate}.
+We build on these two lemmas to develop some techniques whose details are different from \cite{fournier2015rate}.
+As mentioned above, we need to construct a sequence of tests decaying with an exponential rate.
+As far as we know, this is not possible with the proof technique used in \cite{fournier2015rate}.
+Given a bounded moment condition, we achieve this by the help of Lemma \ref{lem:W-set}.
+The condition $\epsilon_n \geq \sqrt{(\log n)/n}$ in Theorem \ref{thm:Wp-rate} is assumed only for technical reason.
 Although we could not succeed to eliminate this condition, we believe the result is valid for any $\epsilon_n \downarrow 0$ with $n\epsilon_n^2 \rightarrow \infty$.